Edward J. Schulte: Early career

-He also designed a cathedral for Lincoln, Nebraska which was fully-planned, approved, but thereafter abandoned by the diocese prior to groundbreaking due to unrelated complications.
+Schulte was also commissioned to design a permanent cathedral for Diocese of Lincoln.
+Though his design work was finished and had been accepted by the Diocese, the project apparently stalled prior to groundbreaking and was later abandoned.
+The current cathedral is the product of the more cost-conscious campaign that followed soon after.

-His complete overhaul of the Cathedral-Basilica of St. Peter in Chains in Cincinnati (which effectively preserved only its corinthian portico and titanic spire) rightfully elevates his cathedral count to a staggering six.
+The inclusion of his complete overhaul of the Cathedral-Basilica of St. Peter in Chains in Cincinnati (which effectively preserved only its corinthian portico and titanic spire) would elevate his cathedral count to six.
 Additionally, he also directed a significant renovation of the nearby Cathedral-Basilica of the Assumption in Covington, though this project did not warrant the scale of demolition and reconstruction required in the aforementioned renovation of St. Peter's across the river.

 List of buildings designed or overseen

 This list of Schulte's work was compiled by Donald A. Tenoever: